srushti-714/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

+---
+lab:
+    title: 'Ingest and load data into the Data Warehouse'
+    module: 'Module 5'
+---

 # Module 5 - Ingest and load data into the Data Warehouse

 This module teaches students how to ingest data into the data warehouse through T-SQL scripts and Synapse Analytics integration pipelines.
 The student will learn how to load data into Synapse dedicated SQL pools with PolyBase and COPY using T-SQL.
 The student will also learn how to use workload management along with a Copy activity in a Azure Synapse pipeline for petabyte-scale data ingestion.